/ /

 We decided to skip it, mostly because I’m not a huge fan of heights, but saw two hikers do it while we were at the summit.

-Colchuck Lake (Enchantments Basin / Leavenworth)
+The Colchuck Lake Trail (Enchantments Basin / Leavenworth)

 • Length: 8 miles